 - Post-marketing reports of pathological gambling have been reported in patients treated with ABILIFY.
 In relation to pathological gambling, patients with a prior history of gambling disorder may be at increased risk and should be monitored carefully.

-Significantly, Health Canada noted in its safety review that in 14 of the 18 gambling cases and 5 of 6 of the hypersexuality cases that it studied, the patients resolved or improved their compulsive behaviors when they stopped taking Abilify or reduced their dosage.
+Significantly, Health Canada noted in its safety review that in 14 of the 18 gambling cases that it studied, the patients resolved or improved their compulsive behaviors when they stopped taking Abilify or reduced their dosage.

-But in spite of these revised warnings and the scientific literature supporting them, the labeling for Abilify sold in the U.S. makes no mention that pathological gambling has been reported in Abilify patients.
-Indeed, the word “gambling” is mentioned nowhere on the labeling for U.S.-sold Abilify.
+But in spite of these revised warnings and the scientific literature supporting them, the labeling for Abilify sold in the U.S. originally made no mention that pathological gambling was reported in Abilify patients.
+Indeed, the word “gambling” was mentioned nowhere on the labeling for U.S.-sold Abilify.

-From 2005 to 2013 at least 54 cases of compulsive or impulsive behavior problems associated with Abilify, including 32 reports of compulsive gambling, were reported to FDA.
+From 2005 to 2013 at least 32 reports of compulsive gambling were reported to FDA.
 In 2014, 29 Abilify gambling behavior reports were submitted to FDA.
 In the first half of 2015 alone, 153 such FDA reports were received.
 Due to severe reporting of adverse events, the actual number of Abilify compulsive/impulsive behavior problems are likely much higher.

-Bristol Myers Squibb announced $2.3 billion in sale for Abilify in 2013, making it the company’s best selling drug.
+Bristol Myers Squibb announced $2.3 billion in sales for Abilify in 2013, making it the company’s best selling drug.
 More recently, BMS announced $417 million in U.S. revenue from Abilify over the course of three months ending June 30, 2014.
 During that same time worldwide sales of the drug were comparably small at just $555 million.
+It would seem that the company possibly profited unjustly from a drug which had side effects that weren’t properly advertised.

 Studies Supporting Abilify’s Gambling Link